Mother Nature Has Spoken Stop What You're Doing to My Planet or...

 Is it too late to stop climate change?
 In order to stop it we would all have to all stop using oil and coal, though America is one of the leading countries to decrease coal and turn to alternative energies such as wind and solar.
 Thousands of coal workers who were put out of work due to coal mines closing are now being retrained to operate wind and solar technology.
 So there is some progress on some fronts economically and atmospherically.
 But is it enough soon enough, fast enough to stay ahead of Mother Nature?
 So far, it appears not.

 Deforestation and wild fires are yet another cause.
-That said, in spite of our recycling, buying electric cars, building wind farms, and using solar power to heat our homes, I'm no longer convinced that it can or will be stopped.
-I believe it's simply too late to turn back the clock.
+That said, in spite of our recycling, buying electric cars, and accelerating the use of renewable energies such as building wind farms, and using solar power to heat homes, I'm no longer convinced that it can or will be stopped.
+It appears simply too late to turn back the clock.
 In fact, look back to Hurricane Katrina in 2005 and the F5 tornado that wiped out the entire town of Joplin, MS in 2010.

-These events began happening years ago, with many more since, noticeably increasing in size and strength, such as Hurricane Sandy in 2012, which wiped out entire neighborhoods in New Jersey, the typhoon and tsunami that hit the Philippines in 2013 that wiped out 6000 lives, the massive flooding in India, which wiped out entire towns, the earthquake and subsequent tsunami that hit Japan in 2011 killing more than 20,000, the earthquake and massive tsunami that hit southeast asia in 2004 killing more than 250,000 human beings, destroying entire populated resort towns.
+These events began happening years ago, with many more since, noticeably increasing in size and strength, such as Hurricane Sandy in 2012, which wiped out entire neighborhoods in New Jersey, the typhoon and tsunami that hit the Philippines in 2013 that took 6000 lives, the massive flooding in India, which flattened entire towns, the earthquake and subsequent tsunami that hit Japan in 2011 killing more than 20,000, the earthquake and massive tsunami that consumed southeast asia in 2004 killing more than 250,000 human beings, destroying entire populated resort towns.

 And of course, more recently in 2017, back to back hurricanes in the U.S. and Caribbean islands...
 Harvey, Irma, Maria.
-They were so massive and so dangerous that weather scientists are actually discussing whether to add a category 6 to the forecasts.
-While at sea, several hurricanes had winds exceeding category 5 winds, some up to 225 MPH at their strongest.
+They were so massive and so dangerous that weather scientists are actually discussing whether to add a category 6 to the forecasts going forward.
+Several hurricanes, while at sea, had winds exceeding category 5, some up to 225 MPH at their strongest.

 The only thing we can be sure of at this point is that weather will continue to worsen every year from now on.
 How long 'from now on' is though remains to be seen.
 I also have no doubt that when another weather event destroys homes, neighborhoods and lives, someone will say, 'I never thought this would happen to us!"